The past few weeks have been an incredible experience for me, both personally and professionally.

 The pleasant and unpleasantness is all part of life’s process, and for us to keep surging our way forward with equanimity, balance and inner contentment, we must embrace all facets of the lived experience, the yin and the yang, the shadow and the light, the sun and the moon.

 And something that I am both learning (and struggling with) along the way, is how to remain warmly engaged with this constant flux, to remain warmly engaged with the environment we live in and the day to day experiences we have, and to remain warmly engaged with the world, without being sorely troubled or adversely affected by it.
-Perhaps this is an ongoing life-long learning experience we must wholly embody, to truly experience its potency ?
+Perhaps this is an ongoing life-long learning experience we must wholly embody, to truly experience its wisdom and truth ?

-Perhaps the only way forward to embody this learning is to train our minds with an essence of love and heartfulness, to assist our minds; our heart-mind, our thinking-mind and our body-mind, to feel all that there is to feel with great love, compassion and kindness…but without the fear.
+Perhaps the only way forward to embody this learning is to train our minds with an essence of love and heartfulness, to assist our minds; our heart-mind, our thinking-mind and our body-mind, to feel all that there is to feel with great love, compassion and kindness…but without so much of the fear.
 This is my personal quest, and this I believe is my purpose.

 Essentially, if we can nurture our minds (including our heart-minds), and in turn nurture our bodies, the rest will take care of itself.
 I’d like to share a little bit more about my Nurtured Mind, Nurtured Body Approach.